seldenlab/fta3dgm/fta2dgm.md

-Supplementary materials for paper: French trade axes from the La Belle shipwreck demonstrate significant morphological differences by makers’ mark
+Supplementary materials for paper: Inferences to individual makers?
+French trade axe morphology and makers’ marks from the La Belle shipwreck
 ================
 Robert Z. Selden, Jr.
 15 March, 2021